jarokaz/Azure_AI_Infrastructure/Labs/Lab01-SingleGPU/readme.md

 net use <Drive letter>: \\<Storage account name>.file.core.windows.net\<Share name> <Storage account key> /user:<Storage account name>
 ```
 #### Start tensorboard
-Start `tensorboard` on your development VM using the following command
+Start `tensorboard` on your development VM using the following information

+--logdir : Use the path of the log directory on your mount point
+Example:  /mnt/<filesharename>/<guid>/<batchai cluster name>/<log directory name>

+--ip :  Use ``` ifconfig ``` to get the IP address of the workstation
 ```
 tensorboard --logdir=<jobdir on a mount point> --ip=<IP address>
 ```